DrPaulBrewer/single-market-robot-simulator/README.md

 ### Paid App Under Development

-An afforable [paid web app](https://econ1.net) is in development that is much nicer, includes visualization and an editor, has time-saving features, and integrates with Google Cloud and Google Drive,
+An afforable [paid web app](https://econ1.net) is in development that is much nicer, includes visualization and an editor, has time-saving features, and integrates with Google Cloud and Google Drive.

 ## Configuration